 Whether you are looking to buy a patterdale puppy or adopt a rescue patterdale, I hope that we can help you to make the right choice.
 Dog ownership is so rewarding but is a big decision.

 Most terriers are bred for hunting, and patterdales are no different.
-Patterdale terriers are a British breed of dog through and through and were originally bred for hunting vermin such as foxes, rabbits and rats.
+The Patterdale terrier is a British breed of dog through and through.
+Patterdales were originally bred for hunting vermin such as foxes, rabbits and rats.
 They also make good guard dogs and are considerably useful farm animals.

-Patterdale terriers were originally bred by Brian Nuttall in the early 1960s, and descend from various Northern Terrier breeds seen in the early 20th century.
+The Patterdale terrier was originally bred by Brian Nuttall in the early 1960s, and the dogs descend from various Northern Terrier breeds seen in the early 20th century.
 They are popular in canine sports.
 Although fox hunting is now illegal in UK, it still happens in Ireland.
 In England, many working terriers including the Patterdale and Jack Russell are used as ratters and vermin control.

 What is the life expectancy of the Patterdale Terrier?

 The life expectancy is 10-12 years.
 However, small dogs usually last longer than big dogs and I once knew someone who had a Patterdale terrier dog that lived until 21!
 Patterdales are one of the long lasting and sturdy dog breeds.
 You can read more here about the Patterdale Terrier Lifespan.

 Patterdale Terrier Size and Appearance

 Patterdales are cute and rustic looking terrier dogs with straight legs and a defined muzzle and triangular drop ears.
 Patterdale’s can come in various coat types such as black, tan, red, liver and chocolate.
 Some have combination coats like black and tan.
 They can have a smooth or coarse coat.
 The typical Patterdale Terrier size is around 12 inches and around 6-7kg in weight.
 Being a small size, they also make a very cuddly lap dog.